AP: Ivanka, Kushner could profit from tax break they pushed

 Political sponsors and lobbyists told the AP that Ivanka Trump played an important role in promoting the legislation, while Kushner was also quietly supportive behind the scenes.

-Along with the Kushner-tied Cadre Opportunity Zone funds, more than 50 real estate and private equity interests have made plans in recent weeks to create investment funds under the program.
+Along with the Kushner-tied Cadre Opportunity Zone funds, more than 50 real estate and private equity interests have made plans in recent weeks to create investment funds under the program, including several with ties to the couple and the Trump administration.

+Last month, former White House Communications Director Anthony Scaramucci launched an opportunity zone fund tied to his Skybridge Capital investment firm, aiming to build projects worth more than $3 billion.
+Opportunity Zone funds have also been set up recently by New York-based Normandy Real Estate Partners and Heritage Equity Partners, two firms that have worked with Kushner Cos. on real estate ventures.

+They are flocking to what financial analysts say are some of the most generous tax benefits they have ever seen.
+Investors who plow capital gains from previous investments into Opportunity Zone projects can defer taxes on those gains up to 2026.
+If they decide not to cash out their investment for seven years, they get to exclude up to 15 percent of those gains from taxes.
+And they can permanently avoid paying taxes on any new gains from investment in the zones if they hold onto the investment for a decade.
+With capital gains taxes as high as 23.8 percent, the savings can easily add up.

 Government officials have estimated the program would cost $1.5 billion in lost tax revenue over 10 years, but Treasury Secretary Steve Mnuchin has estimated the zones would attract up to $100 billion in renewal efforts.